August 5, 2025

 Looking for make the case to use your professional development funding toward attending the NASPA Strategies conferences?

 The justification letter templates below will provide you with a starting point to outline the benefits of attending NASPA Strategies, including the benefits for you, your colleagues, students and campus.
-We are confident this will help you get one step closer to joining us in Boston.
+We are confident this will help you get one step closer to joining us in January.

 Not sure if you are a member? email membership@naspa.org to find out.